Cray-HPE/docs-csm/operations/system_management_health/System_Management_Health.md

 -   Independent retention and persistence settings based on needs for specific services; the current default configuration retains metrics for ten days at the top level and four hours at intermediate levels
 -   Component-specific tooling for more detailed visibility:
     -   Grafana dashboards for Kubernetes
-    -   Grafana dashboards, Kiali, and Jaeger for Istio
+    -   Grafana dashboards and Kiali for Istio
     -   Grafana dashboards for Ceph